prateekgupta24/CPSC-240/README.md

 # CPSC-240-Computer-Organization-Assembly-Language
 Preface

-In the previous assignment you learned to manage the I/O of arrays of char.
 In this assignment you learn how to manage the I/O of 64-bit float numbers.

 Basic requirements

 Make a program satisfying the structure given in the diagram that follows.
 The application purpose of the program is that you input  the lengths of two sides of a right triangle and your program outputs some computed values, namely, the area and the length of the hypotenuse.
 The academic purpose of this program is that you experience how to input a float in assembly and how to output a float number with proper formatting.
 There are no integers in this assignment.